Last Updated on April 27, 2021 by Maggie Sutton

 - Update cabinet doors by adding glass inserts

 - Replace old hardware with something modern and fresh

 Revamp Your Appliances

 Old appliances are known to pull more energy, costing you more money to run.
 Replacing the microwave you’ve had since your college days could be a simple and inexpensive way to update your kitchen.
-Likewise, upgrading your old coil-top stove to a modern induction cooktop can enhance eye appeal, and as a bonus, induction cooktops are touted as more energy efficient than their coil and electric counterparts, saving you money in the long run.
+Likewise, upgrading your old coil-top stove to a modern induction cooktop can enhance eye appeal, not to mention with beautiful backsplash it helps to keep the kitchen even cleaner and fresher, and as a bonus, induction cooktops are touted as more energy-efficient than their coil and electric counterparts, saving you money in the long run.
 If it’s in your budget, replacing appliances with matching models can up the wow factor of your kitchen by creating a cohesive feel.

 Did you know you can get like-new appliances for up to 70% off retail price by shopping at scratch and dent warehouses?
 Even big name companies like Sears and Best Buy sell their less than perfect models at a significant discount.
 It is worth looking into because often the dents or scratches are in places that won’t even be visible when you install the appliance in your home.
 Be sure to look for appliances with Energy Star ratings, which are government recognized energy savers and will also save you money on your electric bill.
 You can also save cash by installing the appliances yourself.
 Be sure to measure the appliance and the area it will go before you buy, as frequently scratch and dent warehouses do not take returns.